Skip to main content

 Playground fits smaller programs, new centers, or directors switching from paper who want a clean start at a predictable per-child price.

 Neither platform was built for the compliance workflow that licensed programs need daily: ratio tracking, audit-ready attendance reports, and subsidy reconciliation without a separate spreadsheet.
-PebbleDesk starts at $29/month and is built around that workflow from the ground up.
+PebbleDesk publishes flat-rate plans and shows $64.50/mo billed annually on the pricing page, and is built around that workflow from the ground up.

 Procare vs Playground Feature Comparison